BuyAnotherCouch/PyBer_Analysis/README.md

 ![Total Fare_by_City_Type](/analysis/PyBer_fare_summary.png)

 ## Summary
-From our analysis, we are able to make the following recommendations to V.Isualize:
+From our analysis, we can see that the cost of ride-sharing per ride is more expensive in Rural and Suburban cities.
+Also, unlike Urban cities, Rural and Suburban cities have lower driver counts than total rides.
+In order to help improve total fares in Rural and Suburban cities, V.Isusalize may need to come up with strategies to:

+- Make ride-sharing more affordable in Rural and Suburban cities.
 - Allocate more drivers to Rural and Suburban cities.
 -	Allocate less drivers to Urban cities.

-This could help drive the average fare per driver in Urban cities up and may potentially increase the number of rides in Rural and Suburban cities.
-More rides in Rural and Suburban may also lead to increased total fares.
+By moving drivers to Rural and Suburban cities at more affordable fares, people may choose to use the service more often.
+This will improve total rides and ultimately increase total fares.